-Mayland Community College Foundation, Inc. (Foundation) is a legally separate, nonprofit corporation and is reported as a discretely presented component unit based on the nature and significance of its relationship to the College.
-The Foundation is not included in this discussion and analysis.
-More information describing the relationship between the College and the Foundation can be found in Note 1A to the financial statements.
+This annual report also includes information related to the Piedmont Community College Foundation, Inc. (Foundation), which is reported as a discretely presented component unit based on the nature and significance of its relationship to the College.
+This MD&A excludes activity of the Foundation unless specifically noted.
+See Note 1 for more information regarding the Foundation and its relationship to the College.